Skip to content

 Fluffy banana pancakes made from sourdough

-These banana sourdough pancakes are almost flourless and are the perfect choice for a super soft, fluffy breakfast.
+These fluffy banana pancakes are almost flourless and are the perfect choice for a super soft, fluffy breakfast.

-Sometimes in the morning you just want something to kick start you up, but you don't want to feel sluggish all morning.
-That's why the recipe includes yeast, which makes the bananas soft and easy to digest.
-The result is less flour, more bananas, natural sweetness and a subtle sourdough tang that will take care of the fluffiness and taste.
+The recipe also includes yeast, which makes the bananas more supple and easy to digest.
+The result is less flour, more bananas, natural sweetness and a subtle sourdough tang, which It will provide fluffiness, flavor, and even easier digestion.

 The batter is so simple that you can have pancakes ready in minutes.
 Banana pancakes are also a great way to use up ripe bananas.